How to Combat Resentment Before It Takes Root

-While forgiveness isn’t easy, it’s usually easy to identify a problem.
+While forgiveness isn’t easy, it’s usually easy to identify a problem of unforgiveness in your life.
 Resentment, however, has a way of sneaking up on you.
 It’s not so easily recognized.
-But if left to take root, resentment can grow into something that destroys you from the inside out.
+And if left to take root, resentment can grow into something that destroys you from the inside out.

 So perhaps we should define resentment…

 *resentment – the feeling of displeasure or indignation at some act, remark, person, etc., regarded as causing injury or insult. (dictionary.com)

 Forgiveness is an act of mercy.
 It’s recognizing that yes, someone made a mistake.
 But you are willing to pardon their mistake and show them mercy.
 Resentment, however, is a feeling.
 (And it’s a feeling that many of us try to justify.)
 In some cases, we claim to forgive, but we harbor resentment, or bad feelings, about the person or the situation.
 It has a way of lingering long after the offense and “I’m sorry’s” take place.